 Attendees at our information session on 6 September got some top tips from representatives of GMAT and LSE Graduate Admissions on the essential elements of a successful application process.
 Here are our top five takeaways from the evening.
-You can also watch the full recording of the panel below.

 1. Understand the GMAT before you go and choose your target score

 - The GMAT isn’t an IQ test.
 Scores are directly related to the amount of time and energy you invest in preparing for it.
 There are plenty of preparation books and service out there and GMAT offers two free preparation exam downloads so you can do a trial run at home before the real thing.

 - The exam is comprised of four sections and is computer adaptive.
 That means each section begins with a question of medium difficulty and, depending on whether you answer it right or wrong, will either increase or decrease in difficulty with each successive question.
 Remember with the GMAT that it’s always better to make an informed guess on questions than to leave them blank.
 All unanswered questions will be marked as incorrect and will lower your score.

 - Did you know you can now choose the order in which you take each section of the exam?
 To take advantage of this new feature, know your strengths.
 Some people may choose to start with their challenge section while their brain is fresh, others may want to use their easier section as a warm-up.
 Decide before the exam what your strategy will be.

 - After you complete the test, you will immediately see your score for three of the four sections (excluding analytical writing).
 You then have two minutes to decide if you want to keep that score or cancel it and opt to retake the exam again.
 Have a target score in mind before you arrive so you don’t have to calculate it on the spot and make a quick decision.
 If you’re feeling indecisive you can also cancel your score within 72 hours for a $25 fee.

 2. Stay calm if your GMAT score is lower than you wanted